12 Suggestions for successfully sharing Christmas as a co-parent

 And then there’s the presents …

-If your co-parenting relationship is on the rocks and talk about presents might send it over the edge, just send your ex a quick email so he knows what you’re getting for the kids.
-This way you won’t both gift the same thing.
+If your relationship is on the rocks and talking about presents might send it over the edge, just send your ex a quick email so he knows what you’re getting for the kids.
+This way you won’t both buy the same thing.

 9. Limit your alcohol intake (or have none at all)